MattLiDonni/MattLiDonni/README.md

-Hi, I’m @MattLiDonni
+Hi, I’m Matt LiDonni
-I'm currently in college getting an IT degree.
-I like coding things, so maybe some stupid projects of mine will end up here.
+I'm currently in NJIT working towards an IT degree.

+Some of the things here will be for my portfolio and some will be little projects I do in my own time.